Skip to main content

 Get Leadership Involved

-One of the fundamentals of ensuring employee advocacy success from the outset is to get senior leadership involved.
+One of the fundamentals for ensuring success from the outset is to get senior leadership involved.

-If it’s backed by C-Suite executives, the rest of your company is likely to follow suit.
+If employee advocacy is backed by C-Suite executives, the rest of your company is likely to follow suit.

-These key staff members are more likely to have a larger social media following, and may already share thought leadership content.
+These executives are also more likely to have a larger social media following than any other employee and may already share thought leadership content.

-Encourage your senior leadership team to set an example to the rest of your employees.
+So, one of your priorities should be encouraging your senior leadership team to set an example for the rest of the company.

 Spread the Word With Internal Comms